 Learn by doing: build a big sand-castle with smaller levels stacked on top of bigger ones.

 More about the Pyramids

 The Sumerians, by Elaine Landau (1997).
-For kids.
+Easy reading.
 Despite the bad Amazon rating, this is a good solid introduction to the Sumerians, with an explanation of prehistory at the beginning for context.
 Pictures of ancient stuff, and good maps.

 The Art and Architecture of the Ancient Orient, by Henri Frankfort (5th edition 1997).
 The standard for college art history classes.

 Cool stuff we've been enjoying: Looking for birthday gifts?
 Check out these new Chromebooks - all the computer you need for only $229.00!.
 Then study in peace with these Beats wireless headphones - for the exact same price!
 When you're done, show off your presentation or watch a movie with this excellent smartphone projector for only $39.99!